Asphalt in the Netherlands

 Assessment of the asphalt

 Asphalt is made up of different materials and its exact composition and properties are often unknown.
 So, it’s difficult to know how the asphalt performs.
 That's why we review and assess the performance of the individual materials, and the asphalt as a whole.
-This allows us to better identify the quality.
+This allows us to identify the quality.
 In addition, the market has developed a number of maintenance techniques that, depending on the extent of the damage, can be used to extend the service life of a road surface.
 We assess and validate these repair materials and techniques.

 Validation